 CURRENT Activities Update

 Reminder: One of our key vendors will be undergoing a data center move this weekend.
-For a period of time, there will be a scheduled down time of some of our services.
+For a period of time, there will be a scheduled down time with some of our services.
 The community health record will continue to be available; however, delivery of new results will be delayed over the weekend and the delay may flow through to Monday.

-The downtime has been scheduled for a lower activity period; once the move has been completed the interfaces will be reactivated to get the data moving again.
+The downtime has been scheduled for a lower activity period.
+Once the move has been completed the interfaces will be reactivated to get the data moving again.
 Project Managers are aware of this scheduled downtime.

 Upgrade